gboersma/uml-java-doclet/README.md

 Javadoc output is in target/site/apidocs.

-To add to your own project, add the following to your pom.xml:
+To generate UML diagrams for your own project, add the following to your pom.xml:

     <build>
         <plugins>